wrzasa/rbsim/README.md

-RBSim
+RBSim -- software technical reference
 =====

 This is a technical description of the RBSim software package.

-RBSim is a simulation tools designed for analysis of architecture of concurrent and distributed applications.
+RBSim is a simulation tool designed for analysis of architecture of concurrent and distributed applications.
 Application should be described using convenient Ruby-based DSL.
 Simulation is based on Timed Colored Petri nets designed by K. Jensen, thus ensuring reliable analysis.
 Basic statistics module is included.

 In order to provide quick overview of the method here you will find example usage of RBSim.
 Detailed description of model, simulation and processing statistics can be found in the following sections.